Akita Prefecture

 Akita Prefecture (秋田県, Akita-ken) is a prefecture of Japan located in the Tōhoku region of Honshu.
-Its population is estimated 915,691 as of 1 August 2023 and its geographic area is 11,637 km^{2} (4,493 sq mi).
+Its population is estimated 915,691 as of 1 August 2023 and its geographic area is 11,637 km2.
 Akita Prefecture is bordered by Aomori Prefecture to the north, Iwate Prefecture to the east, Miyagi Prefecture to the southeast, and Yamagata Prefecture to the south.

 Akita is the capital and largest city of Akita Prefecture.
 Other major cities include Yokote, Daisen, and Yurihonjō.
 Akita Prefecture is located on the coast of the Sea of Japan and extends east to the Ōu Mountains, the longest mountain range in Japan, at the border with Iwate Prefecture.
 Akita Prefecture formed the northern half of the historic Dewa Province with Yamagata Prefecture.

 History

 The region of Akita was created from the ancient provinces of Dewa and Mutsu.

 Separated from the principal Japanese centres of commerce, politics, and population by several hundred kilometres and by the Ōu and Dewa mountain ranges to the east, Akita remained largely isolated from Japanese society until after the year 600.
 Akita was a region of hunter-gatherers and principally nomadic tribes.

 The first historical record of what is now Akita Prefecture dates to 658, when Abe no Hirafu conquered the native Ezo tribes at what are now the cities of Akita and Noshiro.
 Abe, then governor of Koshi Province (the northwestern part of Honshū bordering the Sea of Japan), established a fort on the Mogami River, and thus began the Japanese settlement of the region.

 In 733, a new military settlement (later renamed Akita Castle) was built in what is now the Takashimizu area of Akita, and more permanent roads and structures were developed.
 The region was used as a base of operations for the Japanese empire as it drove the native Ezo people from northern Honshū.

 Governance of the region shifted hands several times.
 During the Tokugawa shogunate it was appropriated to the Satake clan, who ruled the region for 260 years and developed the agriculture and mining industries that are still predominant today.
 Throughout this period, it was classified as part of Dewa Province.
 In 1871, during the Meiji Restoration, Dewa Province was reshaped and the old daimyō domains were abolished and administratively reconstructed, resulting in the modern-day borders of Akita.

 The famous Heian period waka poet, Ono no Komachi, is said to have been born in Yuzawa City, Ogachi Town, located in the southeast of the prefecture.